Aristarkh27/course_project/README.md

 **Hyperparameters search**
 In our project we used the GridSearchCV method from the sklearn.model_selection library.
 In order to successfully implement this method to your algorithm you need to create a sklearn-compatible model or use one of sklearn algorithms for your analysis.
 In our project we created several sklearn-compatible models, as an example (for moving average (MA) and relative strength index (RSI)).
-Sklearn-compatible model needs to have the following functions:
+Sklearn-compatible model needs to have the following methods:
-  1. \_\_init\_\_ model initialisation, for example, specifying window size for the RSI model
+  1. __\_\_init\_\___ model initialisation, for example, specifying window size for the RSI model
-  2. fit - fit the model with the data.
+  2. __fit__ - fit the model with the data.
 In case of the RSI and MA this is a technical step, required only for proper work of the other functions
-  3. predict -
-  4. score
+  3. __predict__ - this method outputs the model prediction for the existing data
+  4. __score__ - this method evaluates the model performance.
+In our case this is a combination of maximal loss and
+  5. __get_params__ - this method returns the parameters of the model
-You can see examples of such models in relative_strength_index.py (relative_strength_index model) and moving_average.py (moving_average class)
+  6. __set_params__ - this method sets the parameters to the same as specified in the input You can see examples of such models in relative_strength_index.py (relative_strength_index model) and moving_average.py (moving_average class)

 **База данных**